tpoisot/DataSharingPaper/DataSharing-MS.md

 'attribution stacking' [@Mietchen2012], thus CC0 is recommended for most data to avoid unnecessary complications.
 This particular waiver is used by *Dryad* (a data repository associated with, *e.g.*, *The American Naturalist*) and *fig**share*** (though only for datasets).
-Where the 'data' is more artistically-expressed (a prime example is color plates of organism pictures) this can, if desired, be licensed.
+Where the 'data' are more artistically-expressed (a prime example is color plates of organism pictures) they are covered under copyright law, and can if desired, be licensed.
 An acceptable license that minimally impedes science progress is the Creative Commons Attribution (*CC BY*) license, which allows use and reproduction of the data as long as the original data is cited in the manner specified by the author(s) and not in any way that suggests that they endorse the re-use (this license is used for all non- data submissions in *fig**share***).
 Concerns over the use of CC BY in academia have been exhaustively answered by Creative Commons recently as so many academics in the UK were confused (`http://wiki.creativecommons.org/Data`).
 The *Creative